J-Wass/LegendCraft/README.txt

+﻿All bugs and glitches randomly found in the game are meant to happen, they add to the fun :D

-﻿Thank you for downloading LegendCraft, a custom Minecraft server based on fCraft and 800craft.
+Thank you for downloading LegendCraft, a custom Minecraft server based on fCraft and 800craft.

 Special thanks to fragmer, for creating fCraft!
 Special thanks to Jonty800, GlennMR and LaoTszy for creating 800Craft!
 LegendCraft is a modified version of 800Craft.
 LegendCraft configGUIs and serverGUIs were moddeled after 800Craft's.